the-krafty-koder/mastering/notes/system-design/system-design-interview/payment-system.md

     5. Client then displays the PSP hosted payment page.
     6. User fills in the payment details then clicks pay button.
 The PSP starts payment processing.
     7. PSP returns the payment status and the webpage is redirected to the redirect URL.
-    8. Asynchoronously PSP calls the payment service with the payment status.s
+    8. Asynchoronously PSP calls the payment service with the payment status eg by message queue or webhooks

 2. Reconciliation